CodeIgniter-TW/CodeIgniter-UserGuide/source/installation/upgrade_300.rst

 it will now also have to be re-factored.

 ***************************************
-Step 7: Update your config/database.php
+步驟 7: Update your config/database.php
 ***************************************

 Due to 3.0.0's renaming of Active Record to Query Builder, inside your